Vovu4o/QuEZ/README.md

 - **Keyphrase Extraction:** Uses the YAKE algorithm for extracting keyphrases from text.
 - **Lemmatization:** A method from the PyMystem3 determines the initial form of a word.
-- **Word Embedding:** Leverages the NaVec pre-trained word embedding model for representing words as vectors.
+- **Word Embedding:** Leverages the Navec pre-trained word embedding model for representing words as vectors.
 - **Clustering:** Employs KMeans clustering to group similar keyphrases together.
 - **Result Visualization:** Generates a concise output summarizing the extracted keyphrases and their clusters in a JSON file.
 - **Speed:** The API-wrapped solution processes 1000 reviews in 5 seconds or less, with local use of the script, the running time is reduced to 2-3 seconds.